 - Staleness: Google endeavors to prevent URLs from becoming stale in the index.

-Google have also confirmed that significant changes to a website, such as a website move or URL structure change may trigger increased crawling.
+Google has also confirmed that significant changes to a website, such as a website move or URL structure change, may trigger increased crawling.

 To improve crawl demand, you can share your web page on social media, or frequently update the content on the page.
 Creating high-quality content that may attract backlinks will also help.

 Google has analyzed various factors affecting the crawling budget and subsequent indexing.
 Described as “low-value-add” URLs, they fall into the following categories which have been placed in order of significance (according to Google):